CloudBindle/bindle/PANCAN_README.md

-# TCGA/ICGC PanCancer - Cluster Launch SOP
+# TCGA/ICGC PanCancer - Computational Node/Cluster Launch SOP

 This is our SOP for how to launch clusters/nodes using SeqWare-Vagrant specifically for use by the TCGA/ICGC PanCancer project.
 In addition to